-The secret ID of the agent password.
+The secret ID of the AM agent password.
+This secret ID must point to a GenericSecret .

 "password": configuration expression<string>, required

 This property is deprecated and is not considered secure.
 Use passwordSecretId instead.
 For more information, refer to the Deprecated section of the Release Notes.